 One night while we are sitting outside on the porch, doing his exercises, I pet Charlie’s stomach and discover that he has a pouch, like a kangaroo.
 I search the Internet and learn an opossum is a marsupial.
 I then put my finger in the pouch and am totally surprised Charlie has a small nipple inside.
 My boy Charlie is actually my girl Charlie.
 Thankfully, the name works either way.

-During a trip home to Los Angeles, where my husband, Davis, is still living and taking care of our business, a friend surprises us with a Rottweiler puppy.
+During a trip home to Los Angeles, where my husband, Patrick, is still living and taking care of our business, a friend surprises us with a Rottweiler puppy.
 She’s definitely a girl, a beautiful big little girl, so I name her Peach.

-A few months later, Davis brings Peach to Portland for the first time.
+A few months later, Patrick brings Peach to Portland for the first time.
 Nyeh Nyeh stays in the attic and Charlie stays in the basement since Peach is still a rowdy pup and I’m afraid of what could happen.

 One day while Peach is still here an electrician, Derek, comes to work on the house and meets Charlie while repairing old wires in the basement.
 He asks me if he can hold her.
 I watch him fall in love with her on the spot.
 He sits with her again over the next few days while finishing his job.